 When you're looking for things to promote, be creative.
 Every product or service you use and love might very well be affiliate-worthy.
 Check it out.
 Here are some ways to find out whether or not there's an affiliate program attached to the good stuff you talk about and use:

 - Think of a product or service you already like and go to the website of said product.
 See if you can find a link (often in the footer) that says something like "Affiliates," "Affiliate Program," "Referral Program" or something similar.
 Follow the links to sign up.
 For example, when I decided to write my post How to Start a Blog or Website (in 15 Minutes or Less), I simply searched for the info about Bluehost's affiliate program on their site.

 - Think of a product or service you already like and google it.
 For example, I'm a fan of Tiny Prints because I think their greeting cards, birth announcements, wedding invitations & holiday greeting cards are to die for (I really do actually).
-So I google "Tiny Prints affiliate program" or "Tiny Prints affiliates" or "Tiny Prints referrals" etc. If your first search doesn't turn up anything, try again.
+So I googled "Tiny Prints affiliate program" or "Tiny Prints affiliates" or "Tiny Prints referrals" etc. If your first search doesn't turn up anything, try again.
 Don't give up too easily.
 Sometimes there are slight variances in word usage or terms.
 Follow the links to sign up.

 - Take note of the affiliate products other bloggers in your niche are using.
 Look at their sites.
 Read their posts.
 What's in their sidebar?
 What are they linking to?
 If you see a product or service they talk about that jogs your memory and you can ethically promote it too, find affiliate information by the methods described above.